groda/big_data/docker_for_beginners.md

 Now the "hungry_chaplygin" alpine container is up even though it has no process running.

-### How to "enter" a Docker container
+### How to "enter" a running Docker container

-To run a command in a running Docker container use `exec`.
+To execute a command in a running Docker container use `exec`.

 ```
 $ docker container ls